andsontan/xpiks/downloads.md

 </a>
 </div>

-<p>Download the Xpiks package from the link above and install it with all dependencies. <strong>Works only in Debian-based operating systems (Ubuntu, Debian, Mint, etc.) with x64 architecture.</strong></p>
+<p>Download the Xpiks package from the link above and install it with all dependencies. <strong>Package is only for Debian-based operating systems (Ubuntu, Debian, Mint, etc.) with x64 architecture.</strong></p>

 <div style="clear:both;height: 30px;"></div>